yoonsikp/csc301-java-pizza-parlour/README.md

 We made attributes of classes private, and implemented and getters and setters and various other methods in each class to have low coupling.<br />

-# Changes to make in the future for better code
+# Changes For Better Code in the Future

 We felt as if our TerminalReader was slightly long even though each method specifically deals with a functionality of the UI, and the TerminalReader itself has the single job to interact with the command line UI.
 Future changes to better